FinnLorbeer/lifelines/README.md

 ```
 Mac user may want to set up a virtual box with Linux or try some fancy hacks to get a headless environment up and running.

 # Start the tests

-You can start the tests by runing `test` + 1 mandatory argument (which chooses the browser)
+You can start the tests by runing `test_and_retry` + one mandatory argument, which chooses the browser

 ```
-bundle exec bin/test firefox
+bundle exec bin/test_and_retry firefox
 ```

+the arguments have to have the order and format of `staging_<staging> <browser>'.

+The following will happen

+* It firsts starts the `bin/test` script.
+All errors are logged.
+* When the testsuite is done the `bin/retry` script is run and tries all test
+  cases that threw and exception once more to ensure, that the error is real (and no e.g. timeout on server)
+* For all tests that failed 2 times you can see the screenshots in the folder
+  /screenshots.
 * Possible options for browser are either `firefox`, `chrome` or `headless`

-# Debugging

-If an error occurs and you want to rerun a certain test suite use an optional argument -n:
+If an error occurs and you want to rerun this distinct test suite use an optional argument -n:

 ```
-bundle exec bin/test firefox -n test_search_form
+bundle exec bin/test firefox -n test_search_flow_frontpage_elements
 ```

 In any case the error output in the console gives you the first clues where to